 Biography and Publications

 Ruth Healey is a HE Consultant and Associate Professor in Pedagogy in Higher Education at the University of Chester, UK.
 She obtained her bachelor, masters, and doctorate degrees in geography from the University of Sheffield.
 Since 2009 she has lectured at the University Chester.
 In 2009 she was also appointed to the editorial board of the Journal of Geography in Higher Education.
 In 2012 Ruth led an international collaborative writing group about practicing the scholarship of learning and teaching in an ethical manner in association with the International Society for the Scholarship of Teaching and Learning.
-She is currently leading a project at Chester on the engagement of students as partners in curriculum design and development and another student-staff partnership in feedback through peer- and self-assessment.
-Ruth is also leading a UK team as part of a multinational staff-student project reviewing the literature on students as partners involving teams from Australia, Canada and the USA.
+She has led a project at Chester on the engagement of students as partners in curriculum design and development and another student-staff partnership in feedback through peer- and self-assessment.
+Ruth has also led a UK team as part of a multinational staff-student project reviewing the literature on students as partners involving teams from Australia, Canada and the USA.
 In addition she has worked as a Project Partner with The Student Engagement Partnership (TSEP) to improve stud ent engagement in higher education providers’ internal quality assurance and enhancement arrangements.
 In 2016 she became one of the inaugural co-editors of the International Journal for Students as Partners.
 In 2018 she was elected Chair of the Higher Education Research Group of the Royal Geographical Society.

 Ruth has researched into a range of areas including: teaching for social transformation, teaching through debates in small groups, teaching ethics, and students as partners and change agents.
-She has written 20 teaching and learning publications and given more than 20 teaching and learning workshops and presentations in Australia, Canada, Germany, Ireland, Netherlands, UK, United Arab Emirates, and US.
+She has written over 40 teaching and learning publications and given more than 60 teaching and learning keynote, workshops and presentations in Australia, Canada, Germany, Ireland, Netherlands, UK, United Arab Emirates, and US.

 Higher Education research articles